najamoe/AlphaSolutions/Contribute.md

 - If you're adding new features or modifying existing ones, include appropriate tests.
 - Document any new functions, classes, or significant changes in the codebase.
 - Ensure your code passes all existing tests and doesn't introduce any new issues.

+## Contact
+If you have any questions or need further assistance, feel free to contact us at:

+- <a href="https://github.com/najamoe">Naja Egede Moe </a>
+- <a href="https://github.com/MathildeTrendy">Mathilde Trend</a>
+- <a href="https://github.com/sabr5840">Sabrina Ebbesen</a>

+We appreciate your contribution and look forward to your involvement in improving Taskcompass!